Lemon-Chad/NupizLang/vm/libraries/std/DOCS.md

 `std.repeat(string, count)`

 Returns a new string with the given string concatenated in a row as many times as given.
 Count must be non-negative.

+## strtod

+`std.strtod(string)`

+Parses a string to be a number and returns the number.
+If the format is invalid, errors.